Let us revise the C4-model for software architecture diagrams

 Introduction

-more than 10 years ago— has done a great job in the field of software architecture diagramming.
+The C4-model for software architecture — published by the author Simon Brown more than 10 years ago— has done a great job in the field of software architecture diagramming.
 It has helped me on many recent projects to more clearly communicate software architecture and design.

 However, I have found room for improvement and so I have evolved it further to fit my needs on various large-scale projects.
 In this article I will propose an improvement of the C4-model.